iweld/data_cleaning/README.md

 # data_cleaning
-An SQL data cleaning project Repository
+A repository of SQL data cleaning projects.

 ## Introduction
 This is a repo for small projects that can be used to practice data cleansing using SQL, Excel or any other method.
 This small project was inspired by a post made by [Sushanta Khara](https://www.linkedin.com/in/ksushant/) on LinkedIn.